SylviaRemington/safety-tracker-react-front-end/README.md

 <br>

 ## Rough Drafts - screenshots of wireframes & tree set ups - My Planning Process <br>
-Database Structure / How My Data Is Organized / How it all works together ERD style/format (presenting ERD information in simple way)
+Database Structure / How My Data Is Organized / How it all works together ERD style/format

 User:
-User ID, Username, Email, Password, Date Created Connects to: Check-In (one user can have many check-ins), Story (one user can have many stories)
+User ID, Username, Email, Password, Date Created <br>
+Connects to: Check-In (one user can have many check-ins), Story (one user can have many stories)

 Check-In:
-Check-In ID, User ID (connects to User), Title, Description, Day Type, Relaxed Today, Category, Reaction Level, Coping Action, Effectiveness, Date Created
+Check-In ID, User ID (connects to User), Title, Description, Day Type, Relaxed Today, Category, Reaction Level, Coping Action, Effectiveness, Date Created <br>
 Connects to: User (each check-in belongs to one user)

 Story:
-Story ID, User ID (connects to User), Author ID (connects to Author), Title, Content, Date Created Connects to: User (each story belongs to one user), Author (each story belongs to one author)
+Story ID, User ID (connects to User), Author ID (connects to Author), Title, Content, Date Created <br>
+Connects to: User (each story belongs to one user), Author (each story belongs to one author)

 Author:
-Author ID, Name
+Author ID, Name <br>
 Connects to: Story (one author can have many stories)

 <br>